ali-hue-byte/EncodeX/README.md

 You can run EncodeX in two ways:

 1. **Run the app (easiest, no setup required):**
-   - Download the ZIP from the [releases page](https://github.com/ali-hue-byte/EncodeX/releases).
+   - Download the ZIP from the [Releases](https://github.com/ali-hue-byte/EncodeX/releases).
    - Extract the ZIP file to a folder of your choice.
    - Open the folder and double-click the `.exe` file to launch the app on Windows.